2022 Leaders in Graduate Education in International Affairs

 THIS GUIDE IS NO LONGER ACTIVE.
 For the current FP Guide, click here.

-Creating Global Leaders for the Fourth Industrial Revolution
+Combining Business and Public Policy Shapes Insightful Leaders for Fourth Industrial Revolution

-At Thunderbird, that goal means ready to manage the Fourth Industrial Revolution, the tectonic changes brought about by artificial intelligence, nanotechnology, genetic engineering, and other breakthroughs.
-Khagram says this preparation requires both special skills and a change in outlook.
+Such multifaceted problems are tied to the Fourth Industrial Revolution, the tectonic shifts brought about by artificial intelligence, nanotechnology, genetic engineering, and other breakthroughs.
+The global pandemic has only intensified the complexity of this revolution.

 - Tufts University, The Fletcher School